Women protesting Brett Kavanaugh in Washington, D.C.

 The walkout will begin on Monday, September 24, at 1:00 p.m.
-EST (10:00 a.m.
-PST), and go until 2:00 p.m..
-In Washington D.C., dozens of organizations will meet in the Senate Hall atrium at 12:30 p.m., and walk to the Supreme Court building for a National speakout.
+ET (10:00 a.m.
+PT), and go until 2:00 p.m..
+In Washington, D.C., dozens of organizations will meet in the Senate Hall atrium at 12:30 p.m., and walk to the Supreme Court building for a National speakout.
 The Facebook event page says that if you are unable to walkout, you can still post a photo or video to the page in solidarity.

 In addition to walking out, those participating should wear black clothing, as a sign of solidarity.
 During the walkout, those participating should take photos or videos and post to social media with the hashtag #BelieveSurvivors.

 Planned Parenthood, NARAL, National Center for Transgender Equality, the Human Rights Campaign, and 19 other organizations have all announced that they will be participating.
 Tarana Burke, founder of the #MeToo movement, shared the event as well.
 Several celebrities, including Samantha Bee, Alyssa Milano, and Chelsea Handler, have also posted to social media that they will be taking part in the walkout.

 I’ll be joining the nationwide walkout with my sisters and brothers across the country on Monday at 1pmET/10amPT to stand in solidarity with her and survivors everywhere.